openfl/AS3ConversionGuide/haxe-vs-actionscript-30.md

 # Comparing Haxe and ActionScript

 Since the Haxe programming language originated from an ActionScript 2.0 compiler, there are many similarities between the languages.
 In fact, a number of the minor differences between ActionScript 3.0 and Haxe can be explained if you understand this heritage.

-Consider the following:
+## Creating a Class

 #### ActionScript 2.0